Flockshot/csp-solver/README.md

 ---

-## 🔧 Generalized Solver (Part 3)
+## 🔧 Generalized Solver

 The solver is not hard-coded to the speaker problem.
-As per the Part 3 requirement, the program first prompts the user to define their own CSP.
+The program first prompts the user to define their own CSP.
 You can define:
 1. All **Variables** (e.g., "WA", "NT", "SA" for map coloring).
 2. The **Domain** for each variable (e.g., "red", "green", "blue").
 3. The **Constraints** (e.g., which variables cannot have the same value).